s2t2/clubhouse-cookbook/ADMINISTRATION.md

 # Administration

-This document describes the process of launching the server in an admin role for others to use.

-## Instructions

 Obtain the private key associated with the server (e.g. "gwu-business-1.pem").
 Note the server's Public IP address (e.g. 54.175.53.250).

 Log-in to the server: